 - By the way: Of course, you can also take a taxi from Landeck-Zams station.
 The local taxi companies are happy to take you from all nearby railway stations and airports to Ischgl, Kappl, See and Galtür.

-- Mouth and nose protection is currently still mandatory.
+- Mouth and nose protection is mandatory.
 The passenger must have this with them.

-- The distance rules also apply.
-However, the minimum distance of 1 m may not be reached because this is very difficult in buses.
-The seats can all be occupied and
+- The spacing rules also apply.
+However, the minimum distance of 1 m may not be exceeded, because this is very difficult in buses.

 “Herzlich wilkommen” – arriving by car from Germany